shuheikurita/tensorflow-tutorial2018/README.md

 pip install jupyter
 jupyter notebook
 ```
 .
 Open the link`http://localhost:8888/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX (specified on the termial)` on your Chrome browser.
 (Firefox might work.
-I strongly recommend either Chrome or Firefox.)
+I recommend either Chrome or Firefox.)
 Ask me if you cannot launch the Jupyter notebook before the lecture.

 ## Author ##